pauladanielafarias/cloning_google/README.md

 ### Página web que pretende clonar a la página principal del búscador de Google.
 - La página está en español.

-#### Web page that pretends to clone to the main page of the Google search engine.
+#### Web page that pretends to clone the main page of the Google search engine.
 - The website is in Spanish.

 ### :computer: Tecnologías utilizadas: